• The supertree shielding coastlines and storing carbon

 10 mins

-Interested in more science behind current events?
+Interested in more stories about medicine and medical treatment?
 Email us your question at shortwave@npr.org.

 Listen to every episode of Short Wave sponsor-free and support our work at NPR by signing up for Short Wave+ at plus.npr.org/shortwave.